orbingol/NURBS-Python/README.md

 * Algorithm A2.1: FindSpan
 * Algorithm A2.2: BasisFuns
+* Algorithm A3.1: CurvePoint
 * Algorithm A3.5: SurfacePoint
+* Algorithm A4.1: CurvePoint (from weighted control points)
 * Algorithm A4.3: SurfacePoint (from weighted control points)

 ### What is NURBS, by the way?